-For railway, the priorities are:
+For railway, the priority is

-- Complete the construction of Tavanolgoi-Gashuunsukhait and Tavantolgoi-Zuunbayan bound railroad in 2022.
-The new railways will not belong to the existing Mongolia-Russia UB railway company and will mostly operate as part of a domestic national railway company. - The following railway constructions are being considered: Khuut-Bichigt and Khuut-Choibalsan in Dornod province and Zuunbayan-Khangi in Dornogobi province - GOM plans to commence the technical and park renovations of Ulaanbaatar Railway and carry out overhauling of 200-kilometer railroad, and to prepare the feasibility study of Bogdkhan railway (which is planned to circle Ulaanbaatar and provide faster direct shipment routes).
-While it is not directly related with downstream industries, the new logistics will provide a better infrastructure support for northern deposits of iron ore, reducing their transportation costs and time. - Current plan is to create a free economic zone, based at the New Ulaanbaatar International Airport (NUBIA), with a plan to connect it to the new Bogdkhan railway line around Ulaanbaatar to create a logistics center.
+- to complete the construction of Tavanolgoi-Gashuunsukhait and Tavantolgoi-Zuunbayan bound railroad in 2022.
+The new railways will not belong to the existing Mongolia-Russia UB railway company and will mostly operate as part of a domestic national railway company. - Further, Khuut-Bichigt, Khuut-Choibalsan in Mongolia's Far East (Dornod) and Zuunbayan-Khangi (mainly for iron ore export) in Dornogobi railroad construction projects are also considered. - GOM also plans to commence the technical and park renovations of Ulaanbaatar Railway and carry out overhauling of 200 km railroad, and to prepare the feasibility study of Bogdkhan railway (which is planned to circle Ulaanbaatar and provide faster direct shipment routes).
+While it is not directly related with downstream industries, the new logistics will provide a better infrastructure support for northern deposits of iron ore, reducing their transportation costs and time. - Current plan is to create a free economic zone, centering in New Ulaanbaatar international airport (NUBIA), with a plan to connect it to the new Bogdkhan railway line around Ulaanbaatar to create a logistical center.

-For road projects, the priorities are:
+For road projects, the priority is

-- Complete the construction of making AN3 of the Asian Highway Network (Altanbulag-Darkhan-Ulaanbaatar-Bayan) roads with 4 lanes and AN4 (Tsagaannuur-Ulaanbaishint), to continue the construction of vertical and horizontal axis auto roads of Millenium road network and to implement paved road projects to link major urban settlements to border checkpoints.
-The ADB and EBRD financed road projects related to AN3 are currently under construction, slated for 2022-2023 completion. - Develop environmentally friendly, accessible, sustainable, and safe transportation services that meet the demand.
+• to complete the construction of making AN3 of the Asian Highway Network (Altanbulag-Darkhan-Ulaanbaatar-Bayan) roads with 4 lanes and AN4 (Tsagaannuur-Ulaanbaishint), to continue the construction of vertical and horizontal axis auto roads of Millenium road network and to implement paved road projects to link major urban settlements to border checkpoints.
+The ADB and EBRD financed road projects related to AN3 are currently under construction, slated for 2022-2023 completion.

-Establish a dry port that meets the international standards and based on the railway network, and to commence the project to develop airports in Khovd, Dornod and Khuvsgul provinces of 4C category.
+- Secondly, the government is planning to develop environmentally friendly, accessible, sustainable and safe transportation services that meet the demand. - Third, the government also aims to establish a dry port that meets the international standards and based on the railway network, and to commence the project to develop airports in Khovd, Dornod and Khuvsgul provinces of 4C category.

-For power solution, the Tavan Tolgoi Power Plant project is now reopened for tenders as a joint venture, mostly owned3 and financed by the Government of Mongolia.
-The new power plant will have 450-megawatt (MW) coal-fired power capacity to provide power for the Oyu Tolgoi copper mine.
-On 28 June 2020, the Government of Mongolia and Oyu Tolgoi LLC signed an Memorandum of Agreement for the plant, which included signing a Power Purchase Agreement in 2021 and the commissioning of the power plant in 2025.
-In April 2021, the Energy Regulatory Commission posted a notice that the project would be implemented over a period of 42 months and will require a total investment of USD 808.2 million.
+For power solution, the Tavantolgoi Power Plant project is being now reopened for tenders as a joint venture, mostly owned3 and financed by the Government of Mongolia.
+It is planned to have 450-megawatt (MW) coal-fired power capacity to provide power for the Oyu Tolgoi copper mine, and on 28 June 2020, the Government of Mongolia and Oyu Tolgoi LLC signed an Memorandum of Agreement for the plant, which included signing a Power Purchase Agreement in 2021 and the opening of the power plant in 2025.
+In April 2021, the Energy Regulatory Commission posted a notice that the project would be implemented over a period of 42 months and would require a total investment of US\$808.2 million.